slz2003/RFCScope-/Errata_filtering/Result_manual/9774-3/packetizer_raw_output.md

 Either align RFC 9774 with RFC 6793 by allowing AS_SET in AS4_PATH to be processed without withdrawal or explicitly document and justify the tighter error handling for improved clarity.

-**Severity:** Medium
-  *Basis:* While the stricter treatment of AS_SET may cause unexpected route withdrawals, it is a normative tightening rather than a direct conflict, leading to potential interoperability concerns without an outright contradiction.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Scope Expert: Issue-1
-- Causal Expert: Case C
-- Boundary Expert: Finding-2
-- CrossRFC Expert: Issue-1

 ---